cwanlab/cwanlab.github.io/_pages/about.md

 **2025**
 <span style="font-size:0.78em;">
 – 4/29/2025: Our paper "FADE: Towards Fairness-aware Data Generation for Domain Generalization via Classifier-Guided Score-based Diffusion Models" was accepted by IJCAI 2025.
-– 4/23/2025: Our paper "Long-term mortality outcomes among immunotherapy recipients treated with dupilumab for the management of cutaneous immune-related adverse events" was accepted by Journal for ImmunoTherapy of Cancer.
+– 4/23/2025: Our paper "Long-term mortality outcomes among immunotherapy recipients treated with dupilumab for the management of cutaneous immune-related adverse events" was accepted by the Journal for ImmunoTherapy of Cancer.
 – 2/21/2025: Our study "Survival implications of systemic immunosuppression timing, dosage, and duration in immune checkpoint inhibitor therapy: A retrospective multicohort study" was accepted for Oral Presentation at 2025 SID Annual Meeting.
 </span>

 **2024**
 <span style="font-size:0.78em;">
 – 10/30/2024: Our work "Multi-View Unsupervised Column Subset Selection via Combinatorial Search" was accepted by AAAI 2025 Student Abstract Program.